influxdata/docs-v2/content/influxdb/v2.2/reference/internals/storage-engine.md

 Column-oriented storage lets the engine read by series key and omit extraneous data.

 After fields are stored safely in TSM files, the WAL is truncated and the cache is cleared.
+The **compaction** process creates read-optimized TSM files.
 The TSM compaction code is quite complex.
 However, the high-level goal is quite simple: organize values for a series together into long runs to best optimize compression and scanning queries.